 RDEL received a contract worth approximately $550m from the Indian Ministry of Defence (MoD) to build five NOPVs for the Indian Navy in June 2010.
 The design of the NOPV was unveiled by the shipyard at the Defence Expo (DefExpo) India 2014.

-The vessels are being built in two batches of two and three units.
-The first two NOPVs in class, INS Shachi and INS Shruti, were launched in July 2017.
+The vessels are being built in two batches, one of two and one of three units.
+The first two NOPVs in the class, INS Shachi and INS Shruti, were launched in July 2017.
 The vessels are the first warships to be launched by a private sector shipyard in India.